 But that didn’t matter.
 By 2000 the firm had sold 37,000 alien abduction policies, The Telegraph reported.

 “I’ve never been afraid of parsing the feeble-minded from their cash,” managing partner Simon Burgess was quoted in a 1998 SF Gate article.

 A member of Heaven’s Gate shows off his Away Team patch

-Insurance companies will write policies for some odd things, like the vocal cords of a professional singer, the nose of a winemaker, or the penis of a porn star.
+Insurance companies will write policies for some odd things, like the vocal cords of a professional singer, the nose of a winemaker, or the nether regions of an adult film star.
 But what if you’re maimed by a ghost?
 Or unexpectedly become a werewolf?
 Or, God forbid, you experience a virgin birth?
 Immaculate conception, it seems, is a big concern among women named Mary.

 Don’t worry, GRIP has you covered.

 “The Royal Falcon Hotel in Lowestoft, England, for example, insured its staff and customers against death and disability caused by ghosts, poltergeists and other abnormal phenomena,” a newsletter article from Geico (which does not cover ghosts) stated.